daos-stack/daos/docs/release/support_matrix.md

 ### Enterprise Linux 9 (EL9): RHEL 9, Rocky Linux 9, AlmaLinux 9

 DAOS Version 2.4.0 has not been validated and is not supported on EL9.
-It is a roadmap item to validate EL 9.2 (or later) with DAOS Version 2.6, and potentially with DAOS 2.4.1.
+Support for EL 9.2 (or later) will be added in DAOS Version 2.6.

 Links to RHEL 9 Release Notes: